daattavya98/surface_triangulations/README.md

 ### 4. Activate the environment

-Either prefix commands with `poetry run`, or activate the shell:
+Prefix commands with `poetry run`, or activate the shell:

 ```bash
 poetry shell